dejanu/az104/azdevops/azdevops.md

 * Azure Monitor Logs is based on Azure Data Explorer and uses the same **Kusto Query Language (KQL)**
     - A Kusto query is a read-only request to process data and return results
-    - KQL is powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
+    - KQL is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
 The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.